Share

 About the Materials: Super-Geelong Lambswool

 The Lanam Shop is truly fortunate to have a dedicated and informed customer base.
 Over time, customers have asked questions, shared knowledge and experiences, and helped shape our seasonal collections with their feedback.
 We have found that the more we can share with our customers about the exceptional materials, diligent crafting process, and pertinent characteristics of all our garments, a natural distinction between our products and others emerges.
-Moreover, we wish to share this knowledge with those merely interested in the materials and time-honored techniques used to bring to life our garments.
-We want to dedicate some time to our super-fine men’s Geelong sweaters.
+Moreover, we wish to share this knowledge with those interested in the time-honored techniques and natural materials used to bring our luxury knitwear to life.
+Today, we turn our attention to our super-fine men’s Geelong sweaters.

 What is Geelong?